damian1997/web-design-1920/README.md

 ## Week 4
 In the last week i started with styling the page, Larissa can see words if they are realy blown up and if they are highly contrasting to the background.
 Therefore i made the background black and made the content white with a big font.
+When navigating through the page i made sure to add focus styling to the elements Larissa is currently on, i did this by adding a red border around the sentence she was focussing on.
 I also decided to add some horse svg's to the top of the page to apply the add nonsense principle.
 I idd not want to over do the add nonsense principle because i think this wil only distract Larissa from finding the information.

 <details>